streptomyces/advancedR/README.md

 ### Do the following yourself ###
 #################################

+# 1.

 mtl <- LETTERS[1:8]
 mtn <- seq(1,12)

-# Using rep() and paste0() and the two vectors made
+# 2. Using rep() and paste0() and the two vectors made
-# above, make a vector of all the addresses on a 96
+# above, make a vector of all the addresses on a 96 well
-# well microtitre plate.

-# A1 to A12 then B1 to B12 ...
+# microtitre plate.
+A1 to A12 then B1 to B12 ...
 H1 to H12.

 # Hint: call to rep() will go inside the call to paste0()
 # and will also use the named argument "each".

 ~~~